gwangcode/xldb/README.md

 # xldb
-a platform to operate xlsx data in terminals/command lines
+A platform to operate xlsx data in terminals/command lines

+This is a platform based on python to run commands and scripts mainly for manipulating data in xlsx files using openpyxl library.

+Compositions:

+  xldb.py is the platform command.
+You can type:

+            ./xldb.py

+  to start the platform's command environment.

+  xldb.py relies on sys, os, glob, shlex, re, prompt_toolkit, traceback, fnmatch, io libraries.

+  Paths.set is the setup file to designate Libraries directory, Script Directory, Initial imports, End-command and Autocomplete script.
+The file is written in the following form:

+          LibDir=Libs
+          ScriptDir=Scripts
+          Imports=stdwb as wb, openpyxl as xl, multi EndCmd=EndCmd
+          AutoComplete=AUTOCOMPLETE

 In command environment: